Hatrickek/ox-tracer/README.md

+## OxTracer
-Physically based raytracer built with Vulkan.
+Physically based raytracer built with Vulkan using [Phobos](https://github.com/NotAPenguin0/phobos-rs).
+This is just a hobby project of mine to learn more about raytracing.